jbush001/NyuziProcessor/software/apps/quakeview/README.md

      	return 0;

+2. Comment out keyboard polling in main.
+In the verilator configuration, there is a dummy module that generates continuous keypresses, but this will cause an infinite loop with this program:

+            for (int frame = 0; ; frame++)
+            {
+        -       processKeyboardEvents();
+        +//     processKeyboardEvents();

-2. Increase the size of the virtual SDMMC device to fit the resource files.
+3. Increase the size of the virtual SDMMC device to fit the resource files.
 In rtl/testbench/sim_sdmmc.sv, change MAX_BLOCK_DEVICE_SIZE to 'h2000000 (32 MB)

-3. Increase the amount of RAM configured in the FPGA configuration.
+4. Increase the amount of RAM configured in the FPGA configuration.
 In rtl/testbench/verilator_tb.sv, change MEM_SIZE to 'h4000000 (64 MB)

-4. Type make in the rtl directory to rebuild the verilator model
+5. Type make in the rtl directory to rebuild the verilator model

 Once you've made these changes, you can run the test by typing 'make verirun'.